PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ### 3. PostHog constantly ships new features

-Sure, LogRocket releases new features once a month (though you’ll need to subscribe to the newsletter to find out what they are), but at PostHog we ship new features _constantly_.
+At PostHog, we ship new features _constantly_.
 Every week we update [our changelog](/blog/posthog-changelog) with a recap of what’s launched in the last few days, but often there’s even more that’s being tested in beta.
 And that’s without counting all the apps and integrations submitted by our community!

 In short, we work hard to keep PostHog on the cutting edge and we’re transparent about the ways we do that.
 We ship weirdly fast.